-Errors are a serious barrier to product success, which makes this metric one of the most important on the list.
-It reveals the chinks in the product’s armor and helps in making the right design decisions.
-For example, frequent mistakes in a form reveal that the fields aren’t explaining the right way to fill it up and that corrective action needs to be taken.
+Errors are a severe barrier to product success.
+And so, this metric is one of the most crucial ones on the list.
+It reveals the chinks in the product’s armor and helps make the right design decisions.

-Heuristics are a part of UX analytics that may not seem like a metric in the sense of the definition, but it is an important step to ensure that your product rates high on usability.
-Heuristics are based on predefined usability principles, standards, and conventions that have been tested and established over time.
+Heuristics is a part of UX analytics that may not seem like a metric.
+But it is a crucial step to ensure that your product rates high on usability.
+Heuristics rely on predefined and tested usability principles, standards, and conventions.

 Some criteria applied in a heuristic evaluation include –

-- Checking if users are in control – if they can understand system status easily or can rectify erroneous actions.
+- Checking if users are in control – finding out if your users understand the system and can rectify erroneous actions.

-- Make use of real-world jargon and ensure that the content is understood easily.
+- Make use of real-world jargon and ensure that users can understand the content.

-- Being consistent with words, icons, layouts, etc.
+- Ensure that you’re consistent with words, icons, layouts, etc.

-Heuristics evaluators systematically determine a product’s usability by going through a checklist of criteria to find flaws in the design.
-These flaws are then rated as per their severity and impact on the user experience so that they can be rectified accordingly.
+Heuristics evaluators determine a product’s usability by going through a checklist to find flaws in the design.
+These flaws are then rated as per their severity and impact on the user experience so that designers can rectify them.

-With user experience permeating all aspects of the business, the most important metrics for product managers to learn are UX metrics.
-PMs have to be in the know of understanding all there is to know about providing the best experiences to their users.
-While this was a roundup of the basics of software product metrics examples, there’s more to it – how do you check if your user experience is working?
-Keeping the UX in check is a good practice that helps ensure that your product is offering the right services in the intended manner to your consumers.
-Hope this introduction to UX metrics has been helpful, do let us know in the comments below.
+User experience permeates all aspects of the business.
+Hence product managers must be aware of crucial UX metrics.
+PMs must understand all there is to know about providing the best experiences to their users.
+It was just a roundup of the beginner-level metrics relating to software products.
+There’s more to it – how do you check if your user experience is working?
+Keeping the UX in check is a good practice to ensure that your product offers the right experiences to its users.
+We hope this introduction to UX metrics has been helpful, do let us know in the comments below.